Big Bollywood Movies Book 2021-22 Release Schedule As Theaters Open in Maharashtra | ExBulletin

 Kumar will see three theatrical releases within five months.

-After “Sooryavanshi”, “Prithviraj” directed by Kumar will be released on January 21, 2022.

-Supported by Yash Raj Films, director Chandraprakash Dwivedi introduces the actor in the title role of 11th-century ruler Prithviraj Chauhan.
+Following “Sooryavanshi,” Kumar-directed “Prithviraj” will be released on January 21, 2022.
+Backed by Yash Raj Films, director Chandraprakash Dwivedi features the actor as the title role of 11th century ruler Prithviraj Chauhan.

 The film also marks the on-screen debut of 2017 Miss World Manushi Chhillar.